-Course Design: The course promotes active learning through discussion, solving problems, and computer exercises.
-In many ways the instructor and TAs will act as coaches - ultimately, you must actively internalize the concepts.
+Course Design: The course promotes active learning through discussion, problem-solving, and computer exercises.
+In many ways the instructor and TAs will act as coaches, but ultimately, you must actively internalize the concepts.
 The course encourages teamwork among students, instructor, and TAs.

-Responsibilities: The course includes traditional lecture meetings and weekly lab meetings.
+Student Responsibilities:

+- Attend lectures and lab sessions.
 Attendance at all lectures and labs is mandatory and essential to your success in this course.
 Attendance will be tracked in lecture.
 When in class, you should stay engaged with the material rather than just going through the motions.
 Ask questions.
 Take notes.
-Go to office hours.

-If you find yourself not doing as well as you would like in this class, you should contact us earlier rather than later.
-Although you must take responsibility for your own learning, we can also help you solve many problems, if they arise.
-But if you wait until the end of the term, it will probably be too late for us to be of much help.

-Come prepared to class.
+If you have questions that go unresolved in lecture or lab, write them down and go to office hours to explore them further. - Come prepared to class.
 Read relevant assignments prior to class, think about what you read, and bring questions if you have them.
 You will not do well on exams if you do not keep up with the reading.
 You should also do the learning checks, and if you find you haven't completed them successfully, read through the material again.
-It will help you improve your understanding.

-Check your email and the Canvas website often, as we may post important class information.
-This course has been designed to comply with the psychology department's guidelines for teaching and learning.
+It will help you improve your understanding. - Ask for help early.
+If you find yourself not doing as well as you would like in this class, you should contact us earlier rather than later.
+Although you must take responsibility for your own learning, we can also help you solve many problems, if they arise.
+But if you wait until the end of the term, it will probably be too late for us to be of much help. - Check your email and the Canvas website often.
+Important class information may be communicated in this way.
+If you do not check your email at least daily, you might miss an important announcement.